sustainability-zhaw/Hello-package/README.md

 # Build a docker image - push it to github packages - pull it to local - add Github actions

-The purpose of this repo is to implement a simple docker container using the Github Packages manager
+The purpose of this repo is to implement a simple docker container using the Github Packages manager.
+A very good tutorial can be found at: `https://www.youtube.com/watch?v=qoMg86QA5P4`

 Step 1: Creating a new token
 - Navigate to `github.com/setting/tokens`and click on `Generate new token`